leslieli/px-icon-set/README.md

     polyserve

-Once running, you can preview your element at `http://localhost:8080/components/polymer-font-awesome/`, where `polymer-font-awesome` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/px-polymer-font-awesome/`, where `px-polymer-font-awesome` is the name of the directory containing it.

 ## Testing Your Element